nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 6. The `AddTodoTaskCommandParser` creates a new `AddTodoTaskCommand` and returns it to AddressBookParser, which in turn returns it to `LogicManager`.
 7. The LogicManager calls the `AddTodoTaskCommand#execute(Model)` method.
 8. The AddTodoTaskCommand calls the `Model#addTask(Task)` method.
-9. The tasks is added to the list of tasks and the updated list of task is displayed.
+9. The task is added to the list of tasks and the updated list of task is displayed.
 9. Lastly, the `AddTodoTaskCommand` creates a `CommandResult` with a success message and returns it to `LogicManager`.

 The above process is shown in the following sequence diagram: